 For over four decades, the European Union has managed a great deal of international trade policy on behalf of the UK.
 Brexit changes all of this.
 The UK now needs to debate, define and negotiate its position in the world trading system, requiring expert analysis to navigate successfully through this new landscape.

-The UK Trade Policy Observatory, a partnership between Chatham House and the University of Sussex, works to support the development of new trade policies in the post-Brexit era.
+The UK Trade Policy Observatory (UKTPO), a partnership between Chatham House and the University of Sussex, works to support the development of new trade policies in the post-Brexit era.
 The UK Trade Policy Observatory is uniquely positioned to comment on and provide analysis of trade policy proposals in the wake of Brexit.

 - Overall trade strategy, including the internal effects of trade agreements and trade instruments, such as the selection of standards, preferences and services regulation.